Diffusion-Augmented Markov Decision Processes for Maximum Entropy Reinforcement Learning: Derivations

 \paragraph{Practical approximations.} Equation \eqref{eq:reverseKL_wpo_update} requires the mixed derivative \(\nabla_\theta\nabla_a\log q_\theta\) and a (possibly large) Fisher matrix inverse \(\mathcal{F}_{\theta\theta}^{-1}\).
-In practice we (as in \cite{pfau2025wasserstein}) approximate expectations with samples, and use tractable approximations to \(\mathcal{F}_{\theta\theta}^{-1}\) (diagonal, block diagonal, K-FAC, or other).
-The heuristic scaling used in \cite{pfau2025wasserstein} (e.g. scaling of \(\nabla_\mu\) and \(\nabla_\sigma\) when backpropagating through a Gaussian policy) can be applied unchanged here.
-After these approximations the update reduces to the working form shown in the main text.
+In practice, we (as in \citep{pfau2025wasserstein}) approximate expectations with samples, and use tractable approximations to \(\mathcal{F}_{\theta\theta}^{-1}\) (diagonal, block diagonal, K-FAC, or other).
+The heuristic scaling used in \citep{pfau2025wasserstein} (e.g.~scaling of \(\nabla_\mu\) and \(\nabla_\sigma\) when backpropagating through a Gaussian policy) can be applied when $q_\theta$ is a simple gaussian distribution.

-\section{Policy Gradient Theorem for Diffusion Policies}
+\subsection{Policy Gradient Theorem for Diffusion Policies}

+In this derivation we first derive the policy gradient theorem first for the setting, where $\pi(a_t^k\mid a_t^{k-1}, s_t)$ is considered to be independent of $\theta$.
+Later on in App.~\ref{app:learnable_diff_coeff} we generalize the proof to learnable to the settings where also the forward diffusion parameters are learned.

-To rewrite the KL objective in Eq.~\ref{eq:kl_decomp_fixed} in a form suitable for the direct application of the policy‐gradient theorem, we introduce a modified reward that absorbs both the diffusion-consistency terms and, at $k=0$, the environment reward:
+\paragraph{Proof. } To rewrite the KL objective in Eq.~\ref{eq:kl_decomp_fixed} in a form suitable for the direct application of the policy‐gradient theorem, we introduce a modified reward that absorbs both the diffusion-consistency (log-ratio) terms and, at $k=1$, the environment reward: